Kiali-QE/jaeger-instrumentation-performance-tests/README.md

 + **TRACER_TYPE** The NoopTracer will be used if this is set to any value other than "jaeger"
 + **SLEEP_INTERVAL** The number of milliseconds each action should sleep.
 This defaults to 10.
 + **TEST_SERVICE_NAME** Service name to use when reporting spans to jaeger.
-Defaults to "<framework-name>-opentracing-demo", e.g. "vertx-opentracing-demo"
+Defaults to "framework-name-opentracing-demo", e.g. "vertx-opentracing-demo"
 + **JAEGER_SAMPLING_RATE** Set between 0.0 and 1.0 to set the sampling rate
 + **JAEGER_AGENT_HOST** Host the jaeger agent is running on, defaults to _localhost_